dmylnka/Paradox-Ethernet-USB-Interface/README.md

 * DHCP functionality and OLED display to inform IP address and Serial Settings.
 * Static IP addressing is recommended.
 * Up to 3 multiple Connection.
-* Telnet to Port 23 to show device CLI.
+* Telnet to Port 24 to show device CLI and perform configuration.
+* Device Transfers Paradox Serial Data to Telnet Port 23.
 * Settings stored to internal EEPROM.
 * Serial Baud rate is configurable to support SP and EVO series Panels.
 * OLED Display for convenient use , as informs for device IP address and Serial Port Settings.